saharama/saharama.github.io/projects/cpp-game.md

 After navigating through the maze, Nick must collect the items and help strangers in need out.
 He also needs to defeat a mini-boss on every level.
 On the last level, Nick must face a final, epic battle with Chad!

 Here is a video of normal gameplay:
 <div class="ui embed" data-source="youtube" data-id="re_hiU2Ni3E" >
 </div>
+(Note: Audio is omitted in the above video.)

 <hr>